-Indians in Harris’ ancestral home wake up to her victory
+Firecrackers and prayers as Indians celebrate Harris’ win

 Modi had invested in President Donald Trump, who visited India in February.
 Modi’s many Hindu nationalist supporters also were upset with Harris when she expressed concern about the divided Himalayan region of Kashmir, whose statehood India’s government revoked in August last year.

-Harris stood by Pramila Jayapal, another U.S. congresswoman of Indian origin, when India’s External Affairs Minister S. Jaishankar refused to attend a meeting in the United States over her participation last year.
+Harris stood by Pramila Jayapal, another U.S. congresswoman of Indian origin, when Indian External Affairs Minister S. Jaishankar refused to attend a meeting in the United States over her participation last year.
 Jayapal had earlier moved a resolution on the Kashmir issue critical of India in the House of Representatives.

 Rights groups accuse India of human rights violations in Indian-controlled Kashmir, where insurgent groups have been fighting for independence or merger with neighboring Pakistan since 1989.